MINISTRY-APPROVED PROGRAM TITLE: MOTIVE POWER TECHNICIAN – SERVICE AND MANAGEMENT

 A diploma from the Automotive Technician – Service and Management (Motive Power Technician) program is your key to a world of opportunity in a high-tech, challenging industry.
 Learn the theory of mechanical procedures in a hands-on environment, guided by experienced, trade-certified professors.
 Graduates of this program can go on to specialize in high-demand areas of motive power including automotive, truck and coach, off-road equipment, marine and small engines, stationary equipment and diesel engines.
 This program also includes the essential business skills to help you find the right job with the right employer.
-Graduates are exempt from the Level 1 and 2 in-school requirements for AST 310S appreticeship training.
+Graduates are eligible for exemption from the Level 1 and 2 of the in-school requirements for AST 310S apprenticeship training.

 This program will give you the skills and training required to pursue a variety of careers in the transportation and automotive fields.
 As a graduate, you will be prepared to enter the motive power trades with highly skilled trade qualifications and essential business communication, marketing and interpersonal skills.
 Successful completion of this program will enable you to:

 Students wishing to challenge apprenticeship exemption exams are required to pay an examination fee.